 5. Country Danes

 Next up, take a look at Country Danes in Dawson, Pennsylvania.
-This small hobby breeder raises AKC registered danes and they have an application process to ensure that their pups go to deserving and loving homes.
-They do have a qualifier that their pups are to be indoor dogs at the homes they go to.
+This small hobby breeder raises AKC registered Danes and they have an application process to ensure that their pups go to deserving and loving homes.
+They do have a qualifier that their pups are to be indoor dogs at the locations they ultimately call home.

-All of the great danes bred here are raised as part of the family and in the home.
-They are allowed to sleep and play and interact with family and are typically not kenneled.
+All of the Great Danes bred here are raised as part of the family and in the home.
+They are allowed to sleep, play, and interact with family and are typically not kenneled.
 Country Danes will also allow visits to the property with advance scheduling and planning as they take the puppy schedules into consideration.

-They plan a specific number of litters, which is limited to about 3 per year in different seasons.
+They plan a specific number of litters, which is limited to about three per year in different seasons.
 You will find resources on their website for determining whether a Great Dane is really right for you as well.
-You can also see their breeding dogs and check out all of their forms and details there as well.
+A wealth of information is available on the website, so be sure to check out the information as well as the application to adopt a Great Dane.

 Great Dane Breeder Information